 Stocks slide as Fed says bond purchases could slow

-The Standard & Poor's 500 index fell 22 points, or 1.4 percent, to 1,628.
-High-dividend stocks like telecommunications and utilities fell the most.
+The Standard & Poor's 500 fell 22, or 1.4 percent, to 1,628.
+High-dividend stocks like telecommunications and utilities stocks fell the most.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)